ChristianPredoianu/netflix-clone-vue/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is made to mimic netflix functionality as much as possible.
+This project is made to mimic some of netflix functionality.

 ### Built With